szoke/IssueSubmitter/README.md

 * Reading and filtering lines from the CSV file is not robust
 * Logging is basic, in real life we would probably use a logger tool
 * CSV filename hardcoded
-* No defaults for command-line options
 * Manual DI in the Application class
+* Application class not tested
 * No API / integration tests
 * No JavaDoc
 * No robust exception handling
 * Header are not read from the CSV (Should the app support any number of headers?
 If so, the Issue domain object is too rigid and a more dynamic solution should be implemented.
 E.g. putting headers and corresponding values into a map and pass that map to the JSON serializer.
 Another question is to what extent the content in the CSV should be validated semantically?
-The current file contains some garbage lines that are not CSV.
-These are currently filtered if the user enters a regex that filters them out.)
+The current file contains some garbage lines that are not CSV.)